Norton vs AVG: which antivirus is better?

 To prevent you from falling for malicious links, Norton’s link guard will monitor your online behavior constantly.

-One drawback to Norton's mobile apps is that for certain features you will need to download different apps.
-So, just having the antivirus app will not be enough for full security.
+One drawback to Norton's mobile apps is that for certain features you'll need to download different apps.
+So, just having the antivirus app won't be enough for full security.
 The separate features are for the VPN, password manager, and parental controls.

 AVG’s mobile apps are available for free with limited features or with a premium subscription with no limitations.